byui-cse/cse351-student-version/lesson_11/canvas/prepare.md

 Monitor Example finished.
 ```

-3. System.Threading.Mutex
+## System.Threading.Mutex

-A Mutex (Mutual Exclusion) is similar to lock, but it can be system-wide, meaning it can synchronize threads across different processes if given a name.
+A Mutex (Mutual Exclusion) is similar to lock, but it can be system-wide, meaning it can synchronize threads across different processes/programs if given a name.

 - Purpose: Primarily for inter-process synchronization, though usable within a single process.